 The design world has never been more enthralled with natural materials which can drive the sustainability we need.
 Environmentally conscious decisions come to the forefront as many companies will be moving towards creating more green solutions for their pieces.
 Not only is this great for the environment, but it also helps drive the message of creating a greener world.

 As you move about your office, take a deeper look, and pay close attention to the colors and decor.
 Ask yourself if your business is looking a bit dated and drab and lacking the energy, professionalism, and branding that it deserves.
-By implementing even just a few of these trends you’ll breathe a bit of life back into your passion.
+By implementing even just a few of these trends you’ll breathe life back into your business.
 You’ll notice the tone of voice change during customer interactions and a new level of professionalism during closed-door meetings.

 Jim joined Indoff in 1988 after spending 5 years at Ernst & Young, where he specialized in audit and accounting for privately-held businesses.
 Jim is responsible for the day-to-day management of Indoff.